CrossTheRoadElec/Phoenix6-Documentation/source/docs/why-pro.rst

 -------------------------

 - Using :ref:`CANivore Timesync <docs/api-reference/api-usage/status-signals:canivore timesync>`, signals from all devices are sampled and published to the CAN bus at the same time.
-- API can synchronously wait for data from multiple devices to arrive.
+- API can synchronously wait for data from multiple devices on a CANivore to arrive.

 `Field Oriented Control (FOC) <https://en.wikipedia.org/wiki/Vector_control_(motor)>`__
 ---------------------------------------------------------------------------------------